apache/comdev-site/source/contributors/_index.md

 ## Anyone Can Become A Committer

 There is nothing at the Apache Software Foundation that says you must write code in order to be a committer.
-Anyone who is supportive of the community and works in any of the CoPDoC areas is a likely candidate for committership.
+Anyone who is supportive by contributing towards project, community, documentation or code is a likely candidate for committership.

 Apache strives to be meritocratic.
-That is, once someone has contributed sufficiently to any area of CoPDoC they can be voted in as a committer.
+That is, once someone has contributed sufficiently towards the project, they can be voted in as a committer.
 Being a committer does not necessarily mean you commit code; it means you are committed to the project and are productively contributing to its success.

 One of the key contributions people can make to the community is through the support of a wide user base by assisting users on the user list, writing user-oriented docs and ensuring the developers understand the user viewpoint.